 Eastmoreland is filled with trees and lush landscaping.
-Public parks in Eastmoreland include Crystal Springs Rhododendron Garden(1923), Eastmoreland Golf Course (1916), and Berkeley Park (1941).
+Public parks in Eastmoreland include Crystal Springs Rhododendron Garden(1923), Eastmoreland Golf Course (1916), Berkeley Park (1941), Eastmoreland Garden and the Eastmoreland Playground.
 There is also a median on Reed College Place which is owned by Portland Department of Transportation and maintained by Portland Parks & Recreation and the Eastmoreland Neighborhood Association.

 Like many neighborhoods east of the Willamette, the land that became Eastmoreland originally belonged to William S. Ladd, one of Portland’s early entrepreneurs and its fifth mayor.
 Ladd called this section of his holdings Crystal Springs Farm.
 Ladd and later his son, William M. Ladd, wisely held on to property until they judged a particularly ripe time for residential development had come.

 For Eastmoreland, that time arrived in 1910 when W. M. Ladd donated 40 acres to an old business partner of his father’s to form Reed College.
 The college, he felt, would draw homeowners interested in a stately community similar to those they may have recently left in Boston and parts East.
 Ladd commissioned a plan for 1,270 home sites.
 The name Eastmoreland distinguished the neighborhood and yet connected it to the new Westmoreland development lying across the railroad tracks.